It’s not hard to see why your organisation would want to create an agile culture.

 As long as a staff have a web browser and an internet connection they have access to an unprecedented level of learning resources covering just about every topic you can imagine.

-Employees today have the capacity to direct their own learning using free and paid online content portals.
+Employees today have the capacity to direct their own learning using free and paid online learning platforms.

 If a new business challenge arrives requiring employees to acquire new skills now, why waste valuable time and resource designing courses, when you can adopt a more agile, fast-to-market strategy, gathering and presenting content from external resources?